axibase/atsd-use-cases/how-to/github/watch-notification.md

-# Configure Notifications for Repository Subscriptions
+# Configure Slack/Telegram Notifications for New GitHub Repository Subscriptions

 ### Overview